bobocode-blyznytsia/bring-framework/README.md

 ## Provided annotations
 - `@Autowired` to inject dependency into a bean field
 - `@Component` to mark class as a bean
+## Limitations
+- Circular dependencies detection does not supported